fortanix/rust-sgx/doc/GUIDE.md

 ```

 Congratulations, you have compiled Rust code and run it in enclave mode using
 SGX!
-You can modify the source in the `enclave-example/` directory to do
+You can of course modify the source in the `trusted/` and `untrusted/`
-whatever you want.
+directories to do whatever you want.